'Naruto' and 'Naruto Shippuden' are the property of Masashi Kishimoto and TV Tokyo.

 Sasuke gave them a lazy look.
 "We improvise."

 Sasuke is raving delusional.
 He had to be to pull off what happened next.
 They pushed the cart into a nearby village.
 One they knew the Suna made sweeps through.
-Karin studied dilapidated tin rooves, shanty walls and grotty dirt roads and had to remind herself the village was YAS liberated.
+Karin studied dilapidated tin rooves, shanty walls and grotty roads and had to remind herself the village was YAS liberated.
 The market stalls were pitifully stocked and the few people whom dared the open walked quickly and hunched over.
-Thin rags hid their sallow faces, starved bones jutting from thin wrists.
+Tattered rags hid their sallow faces, starved bones jutting from thin wrists.

 It was like a rooster's crow on the sorry excuse for a market place.
 People poked dirty faces out of windows and dashed out of doorways.
 At first they were hesitant, circling the cart en masse.
 Mistrust had been bore into them but ravenous hunger crystallized in each pair of sunken eyes.
 In such troubled times there was always use for a good, sharp blade.

 "You heard him!" one of the squad encouraged, handing a blade to a little girl whom ran it back to her mother.
 It would fetch a decent price on the black market.
 "It's all free!"

 Soon there was a swarm.
 The villagers took everything, even striped away the cart wheels and rolled them off.
 The knives were put to good use by hacking at the wooden frame and splintering it down into firewood.
 All the evidence was gone.
 But Sasuke wasn't done yet.
 Curious villagers surrounded him when he jumped on a stall.